microsoft/machnet/README.md

 ## 2. Get the Docker image with a pre-built Machnet

-Pulling public images from Github container registry requires a few mandatory steps.
+You can either build the Docker image using the Dockerfile in this repo, or pull it from Github container registry.
+Pulling from GHCR requires an auth token:

  1. Generate a Github personal access token for yourself (https://github.com/settings/tokens) with the read:packages scope. and store it in the `GITHUB_PAT` environment variable.
  2. At `https://github.com/settings/tokens`, follow the steps to "Configure SSO" for this token.